hmrc/init-prototype/README.md

 To use the Heroku build tasks, you will need:
 * a Heroku account linked to your HMRC email address
 * be a member and have admin access to the HMRC team
-* a Heroku API Key generated on the [Heroku 'Manage Account' settings page](https://dashboard.heroku.com/account)
+* have the heroku cli installed locally, or have a Heroku API Key generated from the [Heroku 'Manage Account' settings page](https://dashboard.heroku.com/account)

 ## Github prerequisites